Ramot-Lab/Face_databases/README.md

 * Research Gate entries:
    * [1](https://www.researchgate.net/post/Does_sombeody_know_a_large_database_of_human_faces_which_one_can_use_for_research_purposes)
    * [2](https://www.researchgate.net/post/Im-looking-for-a-data-base-with-lots-of-pictures-of-faces-of-different-ethnicity-with-neutral-expressions-Any-suggestions)

+* Some links are also accessible from [PICS webpage](http://pics.psych.stir.ac.uk/Other_face_databases.htm).

 # Used databases
 ## Carolinska
-The Averaged Karolinska Directed Emotional Faces dataset (ref Lundqvist, D., & Litton, J. E. (1998).
-The Averaged Karolinska Directed Emotional Faces)
+The Averaged Karolinska Directed Emotional Faces dataset (Lundqvist, D., & Litton, J. E. (1998).
+The Averaged Karolinska Directed Emotional Faces, the [homepage](https://kdef.se/home/aboutKDEF.html))

+### Reference
+Lundqvist, D., Flykt, A., & Öhman, A. (1998).
+The Karolinska Directed Emotional Faces—KDEF (CD ROM).
+Stockholm: Karolinska Institute, Department of Clinical Neuroscience, Psychology Section.

+### Conditions
+They state [here](https://www.kdef.se/home/using%20and%20publishing%20kdef%20and%20akdef.html) that you have to cite but can freely use (but their point C and B are weirdly contraicting themselves).

+Stimuli can be published.

 ## SPOS - Spontaneous vs. Posed Facial Expression Database